I love ginger.

-This ginger syrup is a slightly healthier version of the standard recipe.
-I opted to use honey for the additional health benefits (anti-bacterial, anti-fungal, sore throat soothing), but you can also use sugar.
-If you’d rather substitute sugar, simply add it at the beginning so that as it simmers, you will develop a nice, thick syrup.
+My ginger syrup is a slightly healthier version of the standard recipe.
+I use honey for the additional health benefits (anti-bacterial, anti-fungal, sore throat soothing), but you can also use sugar.
+If you’d rather substitute sugar, simply add it at the beginning so that as it simmers, you will develop a thick syrup.
 Some people recommend doubling the honey (or sugar) to increase shelf life, but I just refrigerate mine.
-I use it up pretty quickly 🙂
+I use it up pretty quickly!

 1 cup fresh ginger (peeled and thinly sliced)